20 Classic Takeout Recipes That You Can Make at Home

 On nights when you feel like picking up the phone to order in, try making these takeout-inspired recipes instead.
-They're less expensive, healthier, and offer a fun cooking experience that the whole family can participate in.
+They offer a fun, interactive cooking experience that the whole family can participate in.
 From spicy Chinese dishes like Kung Pao Chicken to delicious pizza recipes and Indian curries, there's a meal here for every palate.

 Of course, one of the most popular takeout options is Asian food.
 Sweet and sour sauces, tender cuts of meat, crisp vegetables, and rice are all characteristic of our favorite takeout dishes, such as the Japanese Fried Rice pictured here.
 We've also created a standout recipe that dresses up beef and broccoli with a black-bean garlic sauce.
 Or try our recipe for Fried Rice with Chinese-Style Sausage, which is creamy and chock-full of vegetables; the sausage is made with rose wine, soy sauce, and rice wine vinegar, all of which add a unique flavor to the dish.